ICML20-5830/SGCN/README.md

 There are also other hyperparameters to be tuned, which can be found in `train_sgcn.py` for details.

 For a better visualization purpose, we also provide a jupyter notebook file.
 Please check `example.ipynb` for details.
+Notice that `example.ipynb` requires a GPU for calculating the CUDA utilization during training.

 ## Algorithms
 - "sgcn_pplus_0" refers to the zeroth-order only, a.k.a.
 SGCN++ (zeroth order)